Vibration Therapy | A New Way to Reduce Muscle Soreness and Increase ROM

 Get Your Percussive and Vibration Massage Tools at the Clinic

 We sell the entire Hypervolt line of massage guns, vibrating foam rollers, and vibrating massage balls at the clinic.
 Ask your therapist to give one of these products a try during your next session or give us a call to purchase!
 We often incorporate these devices with other stretching or relaxation modalities when appropriate in your treatment sessions.
-You an also schedule an instructional telehealth appointment (or visit us in office) if you want to learn how to use your device to acheive your optimal outcomes.
+You an also schedule an instructional telehealth session in California (or virtual consultation worldwide) or visit us in office if you want to learn how to use your device to acheive your optimal outcomes.

 Imtiyaz, S., Veqar, Z., & Shareef, M. Y. (2014).
 To Compare the Effect of Vibration Therapy and Massage in Prevention of Delayed Onset Muscle Soreness (DOMS).
 JOURNAL OF CLINICAL AND DIAGNOSTIC RESEARCH. doi:10.7860/jcdr/2014/7294.3971